sumeetk321/EntiTweet/README.md

 ## Usage

-On the website, simply enter the search query and the number of tweets you'd like to use to create the network.
+On the website, simply enter the search query, the number of tweets you'd like to use to create the network, and your preferred NER library (SpaCy/Flair).
 You will be led to a webpage with the interactive rendered graph.

 ## Contributing
 I welcome pull requests!